witheve/docs/src/handbook/records.md

 // Accessing an attribute on a record r.attribute

+// Join two records
+[attribute1: attribute2]
+[attribute2]
 ```

 ## Description

 Records are the predominate datatype in Eve.
 Records are used in two ways:

-1. In a `match` you supply a pattern of attributes to match records in the Eve DB.
+1. In a `search` you supply a pattern of attributes to match records in a supplied database.
-2. In a `bind` or `commit`, you supply a pattern of attributes to insert into the Eve DB.
+2. In a `bind` or `commit`, you supply a pattern of attributes to insert into a database.

 `[attribute]` matches all records with the given attribute.

+`[attribute: value]` matches all records with the given attribute bound to specified value.

-`[attribute: value]` matches all records with the given attribute filtered on specified value.
+`[attribute > value]` matches all records with the given attribute bound filtered on a value.
+The inequality `>` can be one of the inequality operators.

 `[attribute1: value1, ... , attributeN: valueN]` is the general case for records.
 This matches all records with all of the given attributes filtered on the given values.